Kabrita Infant Formula Review & Analysis

 We also compared the Kabrita Stage 1 nutritional profile with the most popular Similac and Enfamil (American) formulas.
 Those brands are also slightly low relative to those USDA recommendations (Similac and Enfamil are usually around 27g of fat per 100g of formula).

-Note that in 2020, the EU passed (well, it was passed in 2016, but enforcement started February 2020) a requirement that baby formulas include Omega-3, and this is a new addition to most European formulas.
+Note that in 2020, the EU passed (well, it was passed in 2016, but enforcement started in February 2020) a requirement that baby formulas include Omega-3, and this is a new addition to most European formulas.
 This is why you see DHA and ALA appearing in new European formulas.
 This has not been implemented for Omega-3 in the USA, though it has been implemented for Omega-6:

 Most parents start solid foods in addition to formula or breastfeeding.
 These usually first include rice and/or oatmeal cereals, and then progress to fruit and vegetable purees.
 These will complement the nutrition found solely in the formula, including additional iron and carbohydrates.